Protein: Fish (Cod)

 Prepare the fish

 If using a larger piece of cod, trim the cod into equal sized portions.
-Pat dry all of the cod pieces to remove any excess moisture.
+Pat dry all of the cod pieces with paper towels to remove any excess moisture.
+Season them lightly with salt and pepper.

 Place the cornstarch on a small plate.
 Dredge the fish pieces through the cornstarch, making sure to cover the entire surface.
 Shake off any excess cornstarch.